Pierluigi Matera

 Biography

-Pierluigi Matera is a corporate law scholar and an attorney with a vast experience in both U.S. and European company law.
-He writes and teaches in the areas of comparative law, sports law, and corporate law—in particular M&A, corporate litigation, and history of business corporations.
+Pierluigi Matera – LLB (Hons) Law (LUISS Guido Carli), PhD Law (Unisa), is a corporate law scholar and attorney with extensive experience in both U.S. and European company law.
+His teaching and research focus on comparative law, sports law, and corporate law—with particular emphasis on mergers and acquisitions, corporate litigation, the history of business corporations, and the evolving intersection between artificial intelligence and corporate governance.

-Matera is Professor of Comparative Law and of U.S. Corporate Law at Rome-LCU, where he also served as the Head of the Law School from 2014 to 2017.
-He is also Professor of Law and Economics – Business and Corporate Law at Rome-LUISS, and a visiting fellow and long-life member at Wolfson College, Cambridge.
-Since 2010 he has been executive director of IDEMS (Centre of Research for Sports Law and Management).
+Additionally, he holds the position of Professor of Law and Economics – Business and Corporate Law at Rome-LUISS, and is a visiting fellow and life member of Wolfson College, Cambridge.
+Since 2010, he has served as Executive Director of IDEMS, the Centre for Research in Sports Law and Management.

 - Profile Types